kintsugi-programmer/KintsugiStack/CP31/README.md

 - max/min : `max(var1 ,var2)`, `min(var1, var2)`
   - make sure var1,var2 has SAME DATATYPE
   - inbuilt
-- subarray = segment taken out of array not manipulated ,no change in order
+- subarray = sub segment =segment taken out of array not manipulated ,no change in order
   - eg of a = {a0, a1, a2 ... an-1}, subarrs : {a0, a1}, {a1,a2,a3}, etc
 - non-decreasing = increasing
 - s is atmost k , means : s<=k